kubernetes/website/content/en/docs/setup/best-practices/certificates.md

 | etcd/ca.crt,key        | etcd-ca                   | For all etcd-related functions   |
 | front-proxy-ca.crt,key | kubernetes-front-proxy-ca | For the [front-end proxy][proxy] |

+On top of the above CAs, it is also necessary to get a public/private key pair for service account management, `sa.key` and `sa.pub`.

 ### All certificates

-If you don't wish to copy these private keys to your API servers, you can generate all certificates yourself.
+If you don't wish to copy the CA private keys to your cluster, you can generate all certificates yourself.

 Required certificates: